“What are you going to do?” asked many of our friends.

 But the idea kept nagging away at the back of our minds.
 And it worked with our friends too.
 They became so interested in the challenge and fun of such an adventure that they forgot all about the tricky question.

-That meant we actually had to get on our bikes and do it!
+That meant we actually had to get our bikes out and go for it!

 Well, not quite.
-Cycling to Istanbul in the Autumn is much too cold and much too far, so instead we bicycled from Bath to Barcelona which was shorter and warmer.
+It was September and cycling to Istanbul in the late Autumn would be much too cold, so instead we bicycled from Bath to Barcelona which was warmer (and shorter).
 The Pyrenees were in the way but we planned to go round them by taking the Mediterranean coastal route … not quite the way it turned out!

-We managed to avoid most of the potholes along the way and after 2200 kilometres and 7 weeks in close confinement we were surprisingly still together.
+We managed to avoid most of the potholes along the way and after 2200 kilometres and seven weeks in close confinement we were surprisingly still together.

 Since then we’ve enjoyed bicycle tours on five different continents including adventures through the Andes, around Tasmania, across Vietnam, Cambodia and Laos and the east coast of America.